-The Online Summer School on Development, Sustainability and Globalization (Online DSG2020) is a 5-day digital learning experience designed for students of different backgrounds (international relations, developmental and environmental studies, life sciences), who wish to get a multidisciplinary perspective on development in a globally interdependent world and to gain the knowledge that will enable you to become a future pioneer of socially and environmentally sustainable development.
-During this Online Course students will get a 360 degree overview of the Summer School: DSG2020 program while getting acquainted with international faculty of academics and their teaching methods as well as exchanging the ideas with the students from all over the world and expanding the professional network.
+The Online Spring School on Development, Sustainability and Globalization (Online DSG2021) is a 5-day digital learning experience designed for students of different backgrounds (international relations, developmental and environmental studies, life sciences), who wish to get a multidisciplinary perspective on development in a globally interdependent world and to gain the knowledge that will enable you to become a future pioneer of socially and environmentally sustainable development.
+During this Online Course, students will get a 360-degree overview of the Spring School on DSG2021 program while getting acquainted with international faculty of academics and their teaching methods as well as exchanging ideas with the students from all over the world and expanding the professional network.

-The Online DSG2020 Course will be held from July 6th (Monday) to July 10th (Friday), 2020.
-The Final Schedule of the Online DSG2020 Course and the access to the Online Learning platform will be provided to all registered and confirmed students via email.
+The Online DSG2021 Course will be held from April 12th (Monday) to April 16th (Friday), 2021.
+The Final Schedule of the DSG2021 Online Course and access to the Online Learning platform will be provided to all registered and confirmed students via email.

-You should expect spending from 2 to 4 hours per day working on the DSG2020 Online Course, Lectures, Live Sessions and Quizzes included.
+You should expect to spend from 2 to 4 hours per day working on the DSG2021 Online Course, Lectures, Live Sessions, and Group Projects included.

-However, being one of the most popular PSS programs Summer School on Development, Sustainability and Globalization has been quite numerous in the last years.
-To keep the quality of the course high, the number of spots in the DSG2020 Online Course is limited.
+However, being one of the most popular PSS programs School on Development, Sustainability and Globalization have been quite numerous in the last years.
+To keep the quality of the course high, the number of spots in the DSG2021 Online Course (Spring Session)is limited.
 Students should submit the registration form as soon as possible, as acceptance to the course will be made on a rolling basis.

-Due to flexibility the PSS2020 Online Course provides many students to enjoy being involved in new learning experiences with the opportunity to connect from anywhere and at the same time not to be stressed or overscheduled.
+Due to flexibility, the PSS2021 Online Course provides many students to enjoy being involved in new learning experiences with the opportunity to connect from anywhere and at the same time not to be stressed or overscheduled.
 During this Online Course each participant will:

 You can apply simply by filling in our usual Online Application Form HERE:

-This Online course will fully introduce the scope of Summer School on Development, Sustainability and Globalization with a particular focus on diverse topics chosen by the leading lecturers.
-Here you can access the DSG2020 Program Syllabus HERE.
+This Online Course will fully introduce the scope of Spring School on Development, Sustainability and Globalization with a particular focus on diverse topics chosen by the leading lecturers.
+Here you can access the DSG2021 Program Syllabus HERE.

 Killian Stokes is an award-winning social entrepreneur with 20+ years experience in fundraising, business development and communications within the tech and not for profit worlds.
 He has worked across Europe, America, Africa and Asia for a broad range of organisations – from tech start ups to international aid agencies – and has networked and engaged globally at senior management, founder and CEO level.